 Finding the right words or word.
-This is the challenge for all in B2B copywriting who write to sell.
+This is the challenge for all who write to inform and persuade.
 While I have yet to discover a magic formula, I do have a few ideas on the subject.
 Following are five reliable tips.

 1. Avoid clichés.